 Dracula: Vampires!
 Don't!
 Suck!
 They scrape and lick. [wiggles his tongue] Scrape and lick. [wiggles his tongue]

 - While no bat sucks blood, as such, three species of vampire bat exist — the common vampire bat, the white-winged vampire bat and the hairy-legged vampire bat, all found in South and Mesoamerica.
-They feed exclusively on the blood of large mammals, which they obtain by biting open small wounds in their skin and licking up the blood as it flows out, relying on anticoagulants in their saliva to keep it from clotting until they're done.
+They feed exclusively on blood (usually of birds and large mammals), which they obtain by biting open small wounds in their skin and licking up the blood as it flows out, relying on anticoagulants in their saliva to keep it from clotting until they're done.